GRIM: Task-Oriented Grasping with Conditioning on Generative Examples: Related Work

-The emergence of powerful foundation models has catalyzed training-free TOG methodologies.
-Approaches like \citet{10801661}, \citet{lerftogo2023}, and \citet{mirjalili2024langraspusinglargelanguage} utilize LLMs or VLMs to map semantic knowledge to target objects for grasp region selection.
-As \citet{dong2024rtagrasp} highlights, while these methods eliminate the need for model training and manual annotation, they typically produce only coarse spatial priors for grasping, lacking the precision required for generating directly executable grasp poses.
+The advent of powerful foundation models has spurred the development of training-free TOG methods.
+Many approaches use LLMs or VLMs to provide semantic guidance, mapping a language command to a region on an object where a grasp should be executed \citep{lerftogo2023, mirjalili2024langraspusinglargelanguage, 10801661}.
+While these methods avoid training, they typically only provide coarse spatial priors (e.g., ``grasp the handle"), not directly executable 6D grasp poses.

-RTAGrasp also explores the training-free approach by learning TOG constraints from human demonstration videos.
-Like us, it avoids training and uses demonstrations, but GRIM stands out with a more diverse memory construction pipeline—drawing not only from human videos, but also from AI-generated content and web images.
-GRIM also introduces a unique retrieval-alignment-transfer process.
-The work most similar to GRIM in terms of retrieval is \citet{ju2024roboabc}, which uses CLIP to retrieve contact points.
-However, as RTAGrasp points out, RoboABC struggles with selecting grasps that match specific tasks and with figuring out the correct grasp orientation ("how to grasp").
+Closer to our work are retrieval-based methods.
+RTAGrasp \citep{dong2024rtagrasp} also proposes a training-free approach using a memory of human demonstrations.
+It retrieves a relevant video and uses 2D feature matching to transfer a grasp point.
+While effective, its reliance on 2D matching can be ambiguous and less robust to viewpoint changes.
+RoboABC \citep{ju2024roboabc} uses CLIP to retrieve contact points but struggles to determine the full 6D grasp pose, particularly the crucial grasp orientation.

-GRIM builds upon the strengths of retrieval but significantly extends them.
-Our retrieval leverages a joint visual (\citet{oquab2024dinov2learningrobustvisual}) and task-semantic (\citet{radford2021learningtransferablevisualmodels}) similarity, moving beyond simple contact points.
-Crucially, we introduce a robust, semantically-aware alignment strategy using PCA-reduced DINO features followed by ICP, designed to handle novel objects with partial observations.
-This fine-grained alignment facilitates a more precise transfer of the full grasp pose from a memory instance, which is then further refined against task-agnostic geometric stability criteria for the scene object.
-This contrasts with methods providing only regional guidance or relying solely on transferred poses without scene-specific geometric validation.
-Thus, GRIM offers a comprehensive training-free solution addressing both "where" and "how" to grasp with enhanced precision and adaptability to novel instances by sidestepping the constraints of pre-defined datasets and explicit knowledge engineering.
+GRIM builds upon the strengths of retrieval but makes several key improvements.
+Our retrieval is guided by a joint 3D visual (DINO \citep{oquab2024dinov2learningrobustvisual}) and task-semantic (CLIP \citep{radford2021learningtransferablevisualmodels}) similarity.
+Crucially, we introduce a robust, semantically-aware 3D alignment strategy that aligns entire object point clouds, not just 2D features \citep{dipalo2024dinobot}.
+This allows for a more precise transfer of the full 6D grasp pose, which is then further refined against the scene object's specific geometry.
+This holistic process addresses both "where" and "how" to grasp with high precision and adaptability, without the limitations of pre-defined datasets or explicit training.